TheMatjaz/matjaz.it/content/post/2016-10-15-lets-encrypt-matjaz-it.md

 ## The provider

-I had to open a ticket to change my hosting plan to another with Let's Encrypt included in the offer.
-The problem was the long discussion with the assistance operator who was stubborn about selling me extra features I don't need, like 1 GB of database (my website is static, duh!).
+I had to open a ticket to change my hosting plan to another one including Let's Encrypt.
+The annoying part was the long discussion with the assistance operator who was stubborn about selling me extra features I don't need, like 1 GB of database (my website is static, duh!).

-In the end now I have a cPanel menu for Let's Encrypt certificates which were automatically generated without even asking.
-My website was already available over HTTPS.
-But now the real work begins.
+Finally I have a cPanel menu for Let's Encrypt certificates which is automatically generated without even asking.
+My website is already available over HTTPS, but now the real setup begins to enforce it.

 ## Hugo